Joe-Bresee/100-Days-Of-DevOps/day1.md

 OR
 Enter this into your console:
+'''
-\naws cloudwatch put-metric-alarm --alarm-name cpu-mon --alarm-description "Alarm when CPU exceeds 70 percent" --metric-name CPUUtilization --namespace AWS/EC2 --statistic Average --period 300 --threshold 70 --comparison-operator GreaterThanThreshold  --dimensions "Name=InstanceId,Value=i-12345678" --evaluation-periods 2 --alarm-actions arn:aws:sns:us-east-1:111122223333:MyTopic --unit Percent\n
+aws cloudwatch put-metric-alarm --alarm-name cpu-mon --alarm-description "Alarm when CPU exceeds 70 percent" --metric-name CPUUtilization --namespace AWS/EC2 --statistic Average --period 300 --threshold 70 --comparison-operator GreaterThanThreshold  --dimensions "Name=InstanceId,Value=i-12345678" --evaluation-periods 2 --alarm-actions arn:aws:sns:us-east-1:111122223333:MyTopic --unit Percent
+'''

 - To test the alarm, we can use the cli to turn the alarm on.
 - Change the alarm-state from INSUFFICIENT_DATA to OK:
-  'aws cloudwatch set-alarm-state --alarm-name "cpu-monitoring" --state-reason "initializing" --state-value OK'
+  '''aws cloudwatch set-alarm-state --alarm-name "cpu-monitoring" --state-reason "initializing" --state-value OK
+  '''
 - Then from OK to Alarm:
+'''
-  'aws cloudwatch set-alarm-state --alarm-name "cpu-monitoring" --state-reason "initializing" --state-value ALARM'
+aws cloudwatch set-alarm-state --alarm-name "cpu-monitoring" --state-reason "initializing" --state-value ALARM
+'''
 - Check your email

+'''
   You are receiving this email because your Amazon CloudWatch Alarm "EC2CPUUtilizationAlarm" in the Canada (Central) region has entered the ALARM state, because "initializing" at "Tuesday 01 April, 2025 19:30:51 UTC".

 View this alarm in the AWS Management Console: